 Chehel Sotoun Architecture

 The architecture of this palace is a combination of Chinese, Iranian, and European art and architecture.
-It consists of a main porch that built east facing.
+It consists of the main porch that is built east-facing.
 The octagonal pillars of this porch are made from Smooth wood and pine and the four middle columns are located on four stone lions.

-The other part, which is slightly higher, forms the entrance to the hall, and is called mirror hall.
-It is surrounded by two pillars and is adorned with a wide and proliferative mirror work which little glittering mirrors are used in in it beside big and long mirrors.
+The other part, which is slightly higher, forms the entrance to the hall and is called the mirror hall.
+It is surrounded by two pillars and is adorned with a wide and proliferative mirror work in which little glittering mirrors are used beside big and long mirrors.